autopkg/Yohan460-recipes/README.md

     * Includes Pre-Install and Post-Install scripts for low impact upgrades on systems currently running NoMAD
         * Script uploading and configuration uses the Script Template workaround for 0.5.1 for JCDS upload
     * Depends on the com.github.tbridge.pkg.NoMAD recipe

-* Microsoft Intune Company Portal, jss, pkg, download
-	* No Dependencies
-	* Currently requires a post-install script that changes the permissions on the Company Portal application due to it not being configured correctly from Microsoft

 * KeePassX, jss
 	* Depends on the com.github.homebysix.pkg.KeePassX recipe